Universal Transport Properties of Continuous Quantum Gases: Drude weight of the Lieb-Liniger model

 The Drude weights $D_{ij}$ represent the ballistic (zero-frequency) part of the corresponding Onsager coefficients $\sigma_{ij}$ (Eq.~\ref{eq:Resigmaij}).
+Here, the subscripts $i, j \in \{n, k, e, \epsilon\}$ label the relevant conserved charges.
+This maintains consistent notation with the bare eigenvalues $h_i(k)$ defined previously.
 These coefficients are constrained by Onsager reciprocity ($\sigma_{ij} = \sigma_{ji}$), which implies $D_{ij} = D_{ji}$.
-Since a chemical potential gradient is readily realized in experiments, we focus primarily on the Drude weights associated with it: $D_{nn}$, $D_{nk}$, $D_{ne}$, and $D_{n\epsilon}$ (particle, particle-momentum, particle-energy, and particle-thermal energy Drude weight).
+Specialize to chemical potential gradient, we now focus primarily on the Drude weights associated with both the chemical potential and temperature gradients, namely, $D_{nn}$, $D_{nk}$, $D_{ne}$, and $D_{n\epsilon}$ (particle, particle-momentum, particle-energy, and particle-thermal energy Drude weight).

-Within the GHD approach, the components of the Drude weight matrix Eq.~\eqref{eq:J_sigma_t_LL} can be expressed in a compact and elegant form using the thermodynamic properties of the quasiparticles~\cite{SciPostPhysics2017DoyonDrude}:
+Within the GHD approach, the components of the Drude weight matrix Eq.~\eqref{eq:J_sigma_t_LL} can be expressed in a compact and elegant form using the thermodynamic properties of the quasiparticles~\cite{SciPostPhysics2017DoyonDrude}

-Here $h_{i}^{\text{dr}}(k)$ are the dressed single-particle eigenvalues of the conserved charges.
-This formula is the explicit form of the general GHD expression $D=\beta B C^{-1} B^{T}$ (Eq.~\ref{eq:Dij_GHD_M}).
+Here we recall $h_{i}^{\text{dr}}(k)$ are the dressed single-particle eigenvalues of the conserved charges, We have set the Boltzmann constant $k_B=1$.
+This formula is the explicit form of the general GHD expression $D=\beta B C^{-1} B$ [Eq.~\ref{eq:Dij_GHD_M}].

-In Fig.~\ref{fig:LL_phase}, we plot the numerically computed $D_{nn}$ and $D_{ne}$ as functions of temperature and chemical potential, observing characteristic behaviors in different thermodynamic regimes and near phase transitions.